linonetwo/solid-tiddlywiki-syncadaptor/README.md

 /private/tiddlywiki/main/shareWithGirlFriend.ttl
 ```

+Note that this config field is located in `$:/plugins/linonetwo/solid-tiddlywiki-syncadaptor/IndexFiles` and will also be sync to your POD, it's better to set this file public for convenience.

 #### Share with certain friends

 Index file on `/private` folder is invisible to anyone not in your Web Access Control List File, normally this ACL file is located in `/private/tiddlywiki/main/index.ttl.acl` (?).
 You can change it using other SoLiD Apps.